reactivepixel/Dev-Jam-Pitching/README.md

 #### Public Speaking Tips

-- Speak clearly, at a moderate pace, with eye contact and gestures.
+- Speak clearly, at a moderate pace, with eye contact and gestures

-- Keep it concise—aim for 4-5 minutes total.
+- Keep it concise—aim for 4-5 minutes total

 #### Engage the Audience

 - Start with a hook: “What if you could outrun your own shadow?”

-- Use storytelling to make it relatable.
+- Use storytelling to make it relatable

-- Use Visuals (If Possible): Sketches, concept art, or a quick prototype to bring your idea to life.
+- Use Visuals (If Possible): Sketches, concept art, or a quick prototype to bring your idea to life

 > Example: “Here’s a doodle of our time-bending protagonist.”

+## 5. Handling Questions and Feedback (5 minutes)

+#### Prepare for Questions

+- How does this fit the theme?
+- Is this doable in 48 hours?
+- What engine/platform/libraries are being used?

+> Have short, confident answers ready.

+#### Be Open

+- Show flexibility: “The story’s open to team ideas!”
+- Collaboration attracts joiners, don’t sound rigid

+## 6. Building Your Team (5 minutes)

+#### After the Pitch

+- Be approachable—smile, invite questions, and chat with interested folks

+- Have a clear idea of what you need (skills, vibe)

+#### Evaluate Fit

+- Look beyond skills to personality and enthusiasm
+- Team chemistry matters in a jam

+> Example: “Are they excited and willing to crunch with us?”

 ---